View a markdown version of this page

 Grant permissions

-In production environments, we recommend that you use finer-grained policies.
-For examples of such policies, see User access policy examples for EMR Serverless.
-To learn more about access management, see Access management for AWS resources in the IAM User Guide.
+In production environments, we suggest that you use finer-grained policies.
+For examples of such policies, refer to User access policy examples for EMR Serverless.
+To learn more about access management, refer to Access management for AWS resources in the IAM User Guide.

 For users who need to get started with EMR Serverless in a sandbox environment, use a policy similar to the following: